brothman01/wp-monitor/README.md

 = Where is the display? =

-On the dashboard
+On the dashboard in a widget or in classic view depending on the user preference set.

-= Wherer is the settings page? =
+= Where is the settings page? =

 The settings page is a sub-item in the 'Tools' menu.